fabianbalsiger/cookiecutter/{{cookiecutter.repo_name}}/docs/getting_started.md

 git clone ${REPO_GIT_URL}
 pyenv shell $(cat .python-version)

+# If necessary, install required prerequisites first: https://github.com/pyenv/pyenv/wiki/Common-build-problems
-# Make a new virtual environment using the Python version & environment name specified in the repo
+# Install the Python version
+pyenv install $(sed "s/\/envs.*//" .python-version)
+# Create a virtualenv
+pyenv virtualenv $(sed "s/\/envs\// /" .python-version)
+# The venv will be located at $(pyenv root)/versions

+pyenv activate $(sed "s/\/envs\// /" .python-version)
-mkvirtualenv -p python$(cat .python-version) $(cat .venv) python -V  # check this is the correct version of Python python -m pip install --upgrade pip
+python -V  # check this is the correct version of Python python -m pip install --upgrade pip
 ```

+Note that the environment should load and unload automatically in the directory.
+Check it's working by cd-ing into & out of the repo.

-## 4. Install Python requirements into the virtual environment using [Poetry](https://python-poetry.org/docs/)
+## 3. Install Python requirements into the virtual environment using [Poetry](https://python-poetry.org/docs/)

 Install Poetry onto your system by following the instructions here: [https://python-poetry.org/docs/]